 (Offered as European Studies 52 and Art 16.)
 In this intermediate architectural design studio we will explore the intellectual and creative process of making and representing architectural space.
 The focus will be to explore the boundaries of architecture--physically and theoretically, historically and presently--through digital media.
 Our process will prompt us to dissect 20th-century European architectures and urban spaces and to explore their relationships to contemporary, global issues.
 The capstone of the course will be a significant design project (TBD) requiring rigorous studio practices, resulting in plans, sections, elevations and digital models.
 This course will introduce students to various digital diagramming, drawing, and modeling software, while challenging students to question the theoretical and practical implications of these interdisciplinary media processes.
 This course will combine lectures, reading, discussion, and extensive studio design.

 Requisite: Basic Drawing.
 Admission with consent of the instructor.
 Limited to 8 students.
 Spring semester.
-Professor Long.2015-16: Offered in Fall 2015 and Spring 2016
+Professor Long.2018-19: Not offered

 (Offered as Art 56 and European Studies 56.)
 After the canonization of the notion of artistic genius in the Italian Renaissance and the subsequent imaginative license of artists known as Mannerists, phenomena sponsored throughout Europe by the largesse of merchants, courtiers, aristocrats, princes, and Churchmen alike, a crisis occurred in European society--and art--in the second half of the sixteenth century.
 Overturned dogmas of faith, accompanied by scientific discoveries and brutal political changes, brought about the reconsideration of fundamental values that had undergirded many facets of life and society in Europe at the beginning of the seventeenth century, the starting point of this course.
 Unexpectedly, these upheavals led to a renewed proliferation of innovative art.
 In this century of remarkably varied artistic production, paradoxes abounded.
 Some artists sought the illusion of reality by imitating unimproved, even base nature through close observation of the human body, of landscape, and of ordinary, humble objects of daily use, as others continued to quest for perfection in a return to the lofty principles implicit in ancient artistic canons of ideality.
 More than ever before, artists explored the expression of passion through dramatic narratives and sharply revealing portraiture, but, famously, artists also imbued art meant to inspire religious devotion with unbounded eroticism or with the gory details of painful suffering and hideous death.
 They depicted dominating political leaders as flawed mortals--even satirized them through the new art of caricature--at the same time that they developed a potent and persuasive vocabulary for the expression of the rulers’ absolutist political power.
 This class, based on lectures but regularly incorporating discussion, will examine in depth selected works of painting, sculpture, and architecture produced by artists in the countries which remained Catholic after the religious discords of this period-e.g., Caravaggio, Bernini, Poussin, Velázquez, and Rubens in Italy, France, Spain, and the Spanish Netherlands--as well as engaging the cultural, social, and intellectual framework for their accomplishments.
 Upper level.

 Requisite: One other course in art history or consent of the instructor.
 Limited to 25 students.
 Spring semester.
-Professor Courtright.2015-16: Not offered
+Professor Courtright.2018-19: Not offered

 (Offered as German 60 and European Studies 60.)
 What is performance?
 What constitutes an event?
 How can we address a phenomenon that has disappeared the moment we apprehend it?
 How does memory operate in our critical perception of an event?
 How does a body make meaning?
 These are a few of the questions we will explore in this course, as we discuss critical, theoretical, and compositional approaches in a broad range of multidisciplinary performance phenomena emerging from European--primarily German--culture in the twentieth century.
 We will focus on issues of performativity, composition, conceptualization, dramaturgy, identity construction, representation, space, gender, and dynamism.
 Readings of performance theory, performance studies, gender studies, and critical/cultural studies, as well as literary, philosophical, and architectural texts will accompany close examination of performance material.
 Students will develop performative projects in various media (video, performance, text, online) and deliver a number of critical oral and written presentations on various aspects of the course material and their own projects.
 Performance material will be experienced live when possible, and in text, video, audio, digital media and online form, drawn from selected works of Dada and Surrealism, Bauhaus, German Expressionism, the Theater of the Absurd, Tanztheater, and Contemporary Theater, Performance, Dance, Opera, New Media, and Performance Art.
 A number of films, including Das Cabinet des Dr. Caligari, Oskar Schlemmer’s Das Triadische Ballett, Fernand Léger’s Ballet Mécanique, and Kurt Jooss’ Der Grüne Tisch, will be also screened.
 Conducted in English, with German majors required to do a substantial portion of the reading in German.